Thapelo-Sean/alx-system_engineering-devops/0x02-shell_redirections/README.md

-0.Command echo prints out Hello, World to the standard output 1.command echo prints out a confused smiley, but we have to exit the escape characters.
+0.Command echo prints out Hello, World to the standard output 1.Command echo prints out a confused smiley, but we have to exit the escape characters.
-2.command cat displays the content of the /etc/passwd file.
+2.Command cat displays the content of the /etc/passwd file.
+3.Command cat displays the content of the file /etc/passwd and /etc/hosts